ahelme/research-planner/README.md

 # 📊 Research Planner

-**Enterprise-grade research project management tool with advanced security features**
+**Single-page HTML & Javascript research project management tool with advanced security features**

 A self-contained, single-file web application for planning and tracking academic research projects, dissertations, and thesis work.
 Built with security-first architecture and optimized for both digital use and professional printing.